-- FSP programs exist for children & youth (0-16 years), transition-age youth (16-25 years), adults (26-59 years), and older adults (60 years and older) who would benefit from an intensive service and recovery based program for individuals living with severe and persistent mental illness or severe emotional disturbance, and are also currently at risk or have recently been at risk of hospitalization, out-of-home placement, homelessness, involvement with the juvenile and/or criminal justice system, incarceration, or are part of an unserved or underserved population.
+FSP programs exist for children and youth (0 to 16 years), transition-age youth (16 to 25 years), adults (26 to 59 years), and older adults (60 years and older) who would benefit from an intensive service and recovery based program for individuals living with severe and persistent mental illness or severe emotional disturbance, and are also currently at risk or have recently been at risk of hospitalization, out-of-home placement, homelessness, involvement with the juvenile and/or criminal justice system, incarceration, or are part of an unserved or underserved population.
 These individuals are agreeable to work in partnership with a service provider team to develop and achieve individualized, recovery-focused goals.
-In order for these individuals to succeed, the FSP program requires the collaboration and commitment of the individuals, families and significant others to support individuals throughout their treatment process.
+In order for these individuals to succeed, the FSP program requires the collaboration and commitment of the individuals, families, and significant others to support individuals throughout their treatment process.
 The foundation of our FSP program is doing “whatever it takes” to help individuals on their path to recovery and wellness.

 Older Adult System of Care services for adults over age 60 include case management services to assist clients in meeting their needs and addressing mental health symptoms building coping skills, and accessing appropriate resources as well as medication services.

 Older Adult Access - Senior Peer Counseling